UPPMAX/linux-command-line-201/docs/sessions/qual.md

 - Aliases (see next part, very soon)
 - Environment variables, Python environments
 - PATHs and library paths to own-installed software
-- Custumizations of the terminal
+- Customizations of the terminal
 - Anything you need persistent between sessions

 !!! warning "Important"